-- 1. In the NES Administrator Console, select search. - 2.
-In the Search page, select the Users Option. - 3.
-In the Search field, type the full or partial username, first name, or last name of the user. - 4.
+- 1. In the Search page, select the Users Option. - 2.
+In the Search field, type the full or partial username, first name, or last name of the user. - 3.
 Click search.
-The Search page displays the user, or a list of users that match the search criteria. - 5.
-Select the Domain\username link of the user to open the User Details page. - 6.
+The Search page displays the user, or a list of users that match the search criteria. - 4.
+Select the Domain\username link of the user to open the User Details page. - 5.
 Click the Serial Number of the original Nymi Band.
-The Nymi Band page appears. - 7.
-Clear the Is Active box. - 8.
-In the Notes field, add descriptive information, such as Lost Band. - 9.
+The Nymi Band page appears. - 6.
+Clear the Is Active box. - 7.
+In the Notes field, add descriptive information, such as Lost Band. - 8.
 Click Save.